Palestinian seeks early release in case that shook Jerusalem | Law-Order

 The Israeli Prison Service said Ahmad “is kept in a supervision cell and not solitary” due to “his mental state.”
 It did not respond to questions about the difference between solitary and a supervision cell.

-“His health condition stabilised and (there is) no reason for continued hospitalisation,” it said.
+“His health condition stabilised and (there is) no reason for continued hospitalization,” it said.

 His father, Saleh Manasra, described the conditions as agonizing.